 MUSEUM-WORTHY: The millennia-old, fascinating history of olive oil is impressively showcased at the Museum of Olive Oil in Sparta, Peloponnese.
 The museum shows the integral role that this precious product has had on the country’s history, politics, mythology, economy and healing realms.
 The exhibits include fossilised olive leaves, 50,000-60,000 years old, that were found on Santorini.

 HELLO DARKNESS MY OLD FRIEND: Light and air are olive oil’s greatest foes.
 Opt for oil in opaque or dark bottles and keep them in a cool, shady or dark space, ideally at a temperature of around 16 degrees C. Also, try not to heat olive oil too much when cooking – the ideal is to add most of after cooking.
-A MATTER OF TASTE: During a visit to Athens it’s now easy to arrange a lovely and edcational olive oil tasting session or workshop.
+A MATTER OF TASTE: During a visit to Athens it’s now easy to arrange a lovely and educational olive oil tasting session or workshop.
 At Yoleni’s Flagship Store in Athens you’ll find the Olive Oil Bar owned by Gaia, where you can attend a tasting seminar that includes tasty nibbles.
-Greeking Me website also organises olive oil tasting tours.